allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-Test fails, because client has no timeout implemented.
+Test fails, because the client has no timeout implemented.
 It is very easy to set timeout in Jersey client, just add two
 properties to `Client` object passed to `ExampleClient` constructor:

 ```java